epfl-ada/ada-2022-project-dadalife/index.md

 becoming famous.
 This is an interesting fact, one could think that playing with a famous cast would reveal you’re actually shadowed by it !

-Revelation movie \
+### Becoming famous
 We can see that ATTRIBUTE_1 has a high positive impact, meaning the more ATTRIBUTE_1 a movie has, the more likely it is to create a revelation.
 On the contrary, ATTRIBUTE_99 has a high negative impact, meaning you should avoid a movie that has a high ATTRIBUTE_99.
 ATTRIBUTE_50 however has close to no effect, no particular advice about this attribute.
 With this, we can already come up with a few tips on what to prioritize and what to avoid.
 Go for ATTRIBUTE_1, ATTRIBUTE_2, ATTRIBUTE_3 movies, they will maximise your chances to become famous, and avoid ATTRIBUTE_99, ATTRIBUTE_98, ATTRIBUTE_97, they will negatively impact your likelihood to become famous.

-Now famous, which film should I go for?\
+### Now that I am famous, how shall I choose my next perfomance?
 Based on the graph on the right, it is clear that the strategy to adopt is not the same.
 Some features remain important, some change drastically.
+Here are some of the main changes:
+* The most important ATTRIBUTE_1 is even more important now, you should really try to maximise it.
-We can note ATTRIBUTE_QUI_DEVIENT_TREEES_NEGATIF to really avoid now that you're famous.
+* We can note ATTRIBUTE_QUI_DEVIENT_TREEES_NEGATIF to really avoid now that you’re famous.
+* ATTRIBUTE_QUI_DEVIENT_2E_+_IMPORTANT was to avoid is possible, it is now the second most important, don't forget to change that
+* Same vibe for ATTRIBUTE_QUI_DEVIENT_4E_+_IMPORTANT

 # Who are the career boosters?